brainhack-school2025/Barbu-Images10K/README.md

 ## Project Background & Goal
 Many studies in cognitive neuroscience still use really simplified or artificial images, like objects on plain backgrounds.
 But that can limit ecological validity and create a disconnect between what you see in the lab and real world perception.
-In contraste to that, Images10K provides naturalistic scenes, showing objects in their natural environments, which makes it easier to study how people understand visual scenes in real-world contexts.
+In contrast to that, Images10K provides naturalistic scenes, showing objects in their natural environments, which makes it easier to study how people understand visual scenes in real-world contexts.
 This approach fits with recent work that emphasizes the importance of using more realistic images in research (Hosu, Lin, Szirányi, & Saupe, 2019).

 This project is based on the **Images10K** dataset — containing over 8,000 naturalistic images, annotated by human participants on the [Zooniverse](https://www.zooniverse.org/) platform.
 The overall goal is to provide a well-organized and richly annotated image set (8,382 images, 15 semantic categories) that can be reused for training visual recognition models in AI and neuroscience.